Fire ban in effect for all of Saskatchewan | CBC News

 Many municipalities across Saskatchewan already have fire bans in place.
 But the SPSA is encouraging all municipalities to assess the fire risk in their area.

-Roberts says the SPSA is working in with the Ministry of Government Relations — which is responsible for all communications in the province's northern district — SUMA and SARM to communicate with municipalities.
+Roberts says public safety is working with the Ministry of Government Relations — which is responsible for all communications in the province's northern district — as well as Municipalities of Saskatchewan (formerly the Saskatchewan Urban Municipalities Association, or SUMA) and the Saskatchewan Association of Rural Municipalities to communicate with municipalities.

 "We have communicated and had discussions with both SARM and SUMA of our intent to put the fire ban on.
 And very often we see reciprocal behaviour by those agencies due to our response to the fire ban in the area," Roberts said.